Steven G. Smith

 Film Studies 2750-01/Philosophy 2250-01

-In the century since its invention, film (a handy term for moving pictures in whatever medium) has become not only an unexpected new art form but virtually a standard kind of experience for people who spend much of their time watching shows on screens—that is to say, for a very large proportion of people now living.
-What kind of experience do we have by means of film?
+In the 125 years or so since its invention, film (a handy term for moving pictures in whatever medium) has become not only a surprising late addition to the realm of fine arts, “the seventh art,” but virtually a standard kind of experience for people who spend much of their time watching shows on screens—people like us.
+So what kind of experience are we having?
 What does it mean that film is not only an experience a person might have, but a way of experiencing reality?
-What is discovered, obscured, presented, repressed, concluded, or confused by means of the camera-editing arts?
-What can we learn about the character of human experience more broadly from studying film experience?
+What is discovered, obscured, presented, repressed, concluded, or confused by means of film?
+What can film teach us about the character of human experience more broadly?
 How are the central philosophical questions about reality, knowledge, meaning, and value affected by film?
-This semester we will be asking in particular: how is our understanding of love affected by cinematic treatment of that subject?
+This semester we will be asking in particular: How is our understanding of life affected by cinematic treatments of deranged experience?

 Readings will be assigned in handouts and in these books, available in the bookstore: